vadimbs/dsc-mod-2-project-v2-1/README.md

   * Linear regression using Statsmodels
   * Cross validation
   * Linear regression using scikit-learn
+  * Check for normality
+  * Check for heteroscedascity
+  * Check for multicollinearity
   * Visualizing prediction accuracy
 * #### Recommendations